 Rib Chops

 The Rib chops are cut from the portion of the loin muscle that goes across the ribs to the lamb’s shoulder.
-Like loin chops, rib chops are really tender.
+Like loin chops, rib chops are tender.
 The difference between them is that the rib chops have more fat, both marbling through the muscle and the layer of protective fat surrounding the ribs.
 It’s the lamb’s fat that carries the distinctive flavor, and lamb enthusiasts often prefer rib chops for that reason.
 Standard rib chops contain one rib, but “double chops” are cut two ribs wide.

 Grilled Lamb